MarcinOrlowski/lombok-php/README.md

 [introduced by PHP 8.0](https://www.php.net/releases/8.0/)) and is intended to help you reduce boilerplate code in your project, by providing commonly used functionality you can easily apply.

+The main goal is to privide all the functionality **at runtime**, without any intermediate steps needed and **without code generation**.

 And yes, the project name is shamelessly borrowed from the beloved Java's [Project Lombok](https://projectlombok.org/).
 It is not affiliated in any way though - it's just a scope and (target) functionality.